dirble/streamscrobbler-python/README.md

 		if not any(s in song[0] for s in blocklist) and not any(s in song[1] for s in blocklist): if song[0] != song[1] and song[0] != "" and song[1] != "" and song[0] != row[1] and song[1] != row[1]:
+				## updatestatus is a function to just save metadata to the database. no weird stuff there.
 				result = updateStatus(status, song[1], song[0], row[0])
 			else:
 				print "	empty artist or songtitle or metadata was stationname"